 1 teaspoon of cinnamon

 350 g all flower honey

 2 L vegetable oil for frying

-Muffin silicone moulds or just crimped paper cups
+Muffin silicone molds or just crimped paper cups

-Use a toothpick to remove chocolate baskets from the moulds.
+Use a toothpick to remove chocolate baskets from the molds.

-Heat some oil in a large saucepan (deep pot), and when hot throw the dough beads, roll them over frequently with a skimmer until they become gold-coloured.
+Heat some oil in a large saucepan (deep pot), and when hot throw the dough beads in small batches, roll them over frequently with a skimmer until they become gold-colored.
 Take them out and transfer them to a paper towel to drain.

-In another pan heat the honey and add a spoonful of sugar (this will help honey stick to the the beads).
-As soon as it darkens throw the beads into it, add the hazelnuts, take the pan out of the stove and mix until beads stick together.
+In another pan slowly heat the honey and add a spoonful of sugar (this will help honey stick to the the beads).
+As soon as it darkens throw the beads into it, add the hazelnuts, take the pan from the stove and mix until the beads stick together.